hal/console/README.md

 ## Running

 There are different ways to launch HAL.next and connect to a running WildFly instance.
-Each one requires to configure the allowed origins of the HTTP management endpoint.
+Most of them require to configure the allowed origins of the HTTP management endpoint.

 - Standalone mode